 All manuscripts must be submitted online.
-Once you have prepared your manuscript according to the instructions below please visit the online submission web site.
-Instructions on submitting your manuscript online can be viewed here.
+Once you have prepared your manuscript according to the instructions below please visit the online submission web site here.
+Further technical guidance on submitting your manuscript online via ScholarOne is available here.

 It is a condition of publication in the Journal that authors grant an exclusive licence to the International Epidemiological Association.
 This ensures that requests from third parties to reproduce articles are handled efficiently and consistently and will also allow the article to be as widely disseminated as possible.
 As part of the licence agreement, authors may use their own material in other publications provided that the Journal is acknowledged as the original place of publication and Oxford University Press as the Publisher.